theglitchmaster64/tasktimer/README.md

 # tasktimer
-a small utility i made to time myself while working on anything
+a small utility i made to time myself while working on certain tasks